≡ Menu

 Treatment of Chocolate Toxicity

-Could begin suffering from seizures or muscle tremors, in which case you or your vet will want to make sure he/she is in a safe place away from harmful objects.
+Or your pet could begin suffering from seizures or muscle tremors, in which case you or your Vet will want to make sure they are in a safe place away from harmful objects.
+In cases like these, we should state the obvious, but here goes…

-“Get to your vet ASAP”
+“Get to your vet ASAP.”

 They may also…